 RBI Grade B Syllabus

 The syllabus of the RBI exam is roughly equivalent to the level of a graduate in Economics.
-The following major topics are covered by the exam:
+The exam covers the following major topics:

 - English Writing Skills